solid-contrib/practitioners/README.md

 ## Communication Channels

 To keep informed about `Solid Practitioners` :
 * Online meetings will be held at https://meet.jit.si/solid-practitioners on Mondays at 18:00 UTC.
 Meetings will be every-other week.
-See [the meetings repo](https://github.com/solid-contrib/practitioners/meetings/) for upcoming schedules.
+See [the meetings repo](https://github.com/solid-contrib/practitioners/tree/main/meetings)) for upcoming schedules.
 * Please join the discussion in the [Solid Practitioners Matrix Chatroom](https://matrix.to/#/#solid-practitioners:matrix.org).
 * Please set yourself as a watcher of the [Solid Practitioners Repo](https://github.com/solid-contrib/practitioners) and look for PRs to the `practtitioners/meetings/` and `practitioners/announements` folders to keep informed of upcoming meetings and events.
-* Online meetings will be held at https://meet.jit.si/solid-practitioners.

 ## Audience